Cheltenham Festival day 1 tips: six horses to back on Tuesday

 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators that our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

-- Aintree Placepot tips: Paul Kealy's crack at the day one £250,000 guaranteed pot
+- Aintree Placepot tips: Paul Kealy's crack at the day two £250,000 guaranteed pot

-- The Punt Acca: Charlie Huggins's three horse racing tips at Aintree on Thursday
+- The Punt Acca: Liam Headd's three horse racing tips at Aintree on Friday

-- William Hill Grand National offer: get £30 in free bets for the Festival

-- Paddy Power Grand National offer: get £20 in free bets for the Festival
+- Coral Aintree Day 2 Betting Offer: get £20 in free bets for Grand National Ladies Day

-- Aintree Placepot tips: Paul Kealy's crack at the day one £250,000 guaranteed pot
+- Aintree Placepot tips: Paul Kealy's crack at the day two £250,000 guaranteed pot

-- The Punt Acca: Charlie Huggins's three horse racing tips at Aintree on Thursday
+- The Punt Acca: Liam Headd's three horse racing tips at Aintree on Friday

-- William Hill Grand National offer: get £30 in free bets for the Festival

-- Paddy Power Grand National offer: get £20 in free bets for the Festival
+- Coral Aintree Day 2 Betting Offer: get £20 in free bets for Grand National Ladies Day